mapbox/ecs-watchbot/readme.md

 ## Helpful lingo

 - **queue**: [An SQS queue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSConcepts.html) is a "backlog" of messages for your stack to process that helps to guarantee every message gets processed at least once.
+It can be a standard queue or [a first-in-first-out (FIFO) queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).
 - **message**: A message in the queue represents some job to be processed.
 Generally, you are responsible for sending messages to your stack by [publishing to Watchbot's SNS topic](http://docs.aws.amazon.com/sns/latest/dg/PublishTopic.html), or optionally by POST to a webhook endpoint (see `WatchbotUseWebhooks` in the parameters section below).
 - **worker**: CLI command/subprocess responsible for processing a single message.
 You define the work performed by the worker through the `command` property in the cloudformation template.
 Watchbot sets environment variables for the subprocess that represent the content of a single message.
 - **watcher**: The main process in the container that polls the queue, spawns worker subprocesses to process messages, and tracks results.